 UC aims to ensure that students have access to a broad range of high-quality online courses that maintain the “human touch” and integrity of assessment.

 The University's policy on online learning accommodates synchronous, asynchronous and blended online courses while simultaneously addressing specific features that the UC faculty consider necessary for a quality online learning experience.
 As such, UC offers a streamlined two-step process for the approval of online courses that satisfy the “a-g” subject requirements.

 Online courses and the “a-g” requirements

 iNACOL Standards for Quality Online Courses

 The International Association for K-12 Online Learning (iNACOL) has established quality standards for online courses in the areas of content, instructional design, student assessment, technology, and course evaluation and support.
-Before an online course can receive UC “a-g” approval, the course must be assessed against the iNACOL course standards.
+Before an online course can be submitted for “a-g” approval, the course must be assessed against the iNACOL course standards.

 Online course publishers